Plugging Drugs: What Is Plugging (Rectal Drug Use)?

 Plugging may take the form of inserting a pill into the rectum as it is, crushing the pill and filling a gel capsule with the powder for insertion, or diluting the pill or powder in water and inserting the fluid with a syringe.

-Why Do People Use This Method?
+Why Do People Plug Drugs?

+Rectal administration is a common practice for doctors in the United States who may prescribe suppositories or administer enemas.
 Drugs administered this way may have a faster onset time than drugs taken orally as well as a higher bioavailability.
 That means it may take less of the drug to achieve the same effect.
 Plus, this method of administration could also reduce the unpleasant side effects of some drugs.
+Unfortunately, these are also reasons that a person who is abusing drugs may try plugging.

 Plugging drugs may provide users with a more intense high and they may have to use less of the drug to get the desired effects.
 Plus, if the drug typically makes a person nauseous by taking it orally, they may be able to avoid this with rectal administration.
+Still, like all other routes of administration, plugging comes with its own set of side effects and dangers.

 Side Effects Of Plugging Drugs